Celebrating the Lunar New Year in Montréal

 Some of the other traditions that surround Chinese New Year are of the tasty kind.
 The Chinese are superstitious, and this is reflected in the foods that are served on New Year’s Day.

 Noodles are also a favorite food eaten on New Year’s Day.
 Noodles should never be cut, the longer the better.
 Long noodles represent longevity and the long and prosperous year you’ll have.
 There is nothing better then fresh noodles hand-pulled right before your very eyes.
-Be sure to visit Nouilles de Lan Zhou, Nouilles Zhonghua and restaurant Noodle Factory, where you can pick the style of noodles for your meal.
+Be sure to visit Nouilles de Lan Zhou, Nouilles Zhonghua, and Restaurant Noodle Factory, where you can pick the style of noodles for your meal.

 From fresh fruits that symbolize luck and fortune, to pastries and desserts, sweets are also some very auspicious things to eat to ring in the new year.
 Favourite desserts during this time of year are glutinous rice cakes and sweet rice balls.
 When said in Chinese “glutinous rice cake” is a homonym for “great success in business” and sweet rice balls are representative of togetherness.
 Check out local bakeries Pâtisserie Harmonie, Pâtisserie Coco, or La Reine Pâtisserie for these sweet treats.